A musical journey through Norway

 An impressive amount of music comes from Norway, a country with only five million inhabitants.
 In this blog post, I will present music in Norwegian language that is popular today.
 You will find videos with different kinds of music, coming from different parts of the country.
 Spend the time you need, and enjoy!

-I want to show you that there is a lot of variation within the Norwegian music scene.
+There is a lot of variation within the Norwegian music scene.
 We all have different tastes, and if you find an artist that you love, you can do some extra research yourself.
 I usually do not provide external links, since you can easily find more music on YouTube or Spotify.
 The lyrics of all the tunes that I present are also to be found online.

 This journey will bring us to different places in Norway.
 However, most important is the music, and in this post you will be able to hear a variety of popular music.
 The selection is based on what I found to be representative of popular Norwegian music over the last few years.